SnowConvert AI - Oracle - Create Type¶

 Current SnowConvert AI Support¶

 The next table shows a summary of the current support provided by the SnowConvert AI tool.
-Please keep into account that translations may still not be final, and more work may be needed.
+Please keep in mind that translations may still not be final, and more work may be needed.

 Type Statement Element |